svakulenk0/KBQA/README.md

 It is not trivial to set up the environment.
 You need to:

 1. Download DBPedia 2016-04 English HDT file and its index from http://www.rdfhdt.org/datasets/
-2. Index entities and predicates
+2. Index entities and predicates into ElasticSearch
 3. Download LC-QuAD dataset from http://lc-quad.sda.tech

 <!-- 1.
 Create virtual environment and install all dependencies